ayush-sb/QOI-PNGify/README.md

 # QOI-PNGify

 This is a decoder for the [QOI image format](https://qoiformat.org), written in Rust.
-It uses nom to parse any .qoi image as byte chunks and converts chunks to pixels, which are stored in an [ImageBuffer](https://docs.rs/image/0.24.6/image/struct.ImageBuffer.html).
-The [image](https://crates.io/crates/image) crate converts the ImageBuffer to a png image.
+It uses parser combinators to parse any .qoi image as byte chunks, and converts chunks to pixels, which are stored in an [ImageBuffer](https://docs.rs/image/0.24.6/image/struct.ImageBuffer.html).
+The [image](https://crates.io/crates/image) crate is used to convert the ImageBuffer to a png image.

 ## Using the decoder